-To learn more about different pan, tilt, and zoom settings, see .
+To learn more about different pan, tilt, and zoom settings, see Pan, tilt, and zoom (PTZ) on page 54.

 Limit the zoom movements

 If there are parts of the scene that you don't want the camera to be able to zoom in on, you can limit the maximum zoom level.
 For example, you want to protect the privacy of residents in an apartment building, which is located close to a parking lot that you intend to monitor.